ingconti/JavaFXWithImagesAndText/README.md

 # JavaFXWithImagesAndText

-how to to use POM to build JAR
+#How to to use POM to build JAR

 1) in POM add: (in plug-in section)